rezkit/docs/docs/platform/dynamic-attributes/product-provider-integration.md

 The full definition of the `attributes` property is provided by [this JSON schema][attributes-schema]

-CAKEs are presented in the order in which they are provided in your `attributes` array.
+Dynamic Attributes are presented in the order in which they are provided in your `attributes` array.

 ### Example